J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Dirac and Weyl semimetals.md

 	- _Breaking $T$ symmetry_: applying a _magnetic_ field
 - Weyl points always appear in _pairs_ of opposite chirality or monopole charge

+- A Fermi surface _enclosing_ a Weyl point will have a _well-defined Chern number_

 - Generally, Weyl points are _stable_ w.r.t small perturbations in _parameters of the Hamiltonian_
 - They can only disappear upon _annihilation with another Weyl point_